pustotnik/zenmake/docs/langs.rst

 like C/C++ code but there are some limits:

   - There is no support for MS Windows yet.
-  - There is no supports for D package manager DUB.
+  - There is no support for D package manager DUB.

 While nobody uses ZenMake for D, there are no plans to resolve these issues.